Jalisco: Tourism

+Agriculture

+Agriculture mostly developed in the tropical and subtropical areas.
+Jalisco's agriculture accounts for 8.44% of the country's production according to GDP.
+It produces twenty percent of the country's corn, twelve percent of its sugar, twenty five percent of its eggs, twenty percent of its pork, seventeen percent of its dairy products and over twelve percent of its honey, domestic fowl and cattle.
+It is the country's number one producer of seed corn, corn for animal feed, agave for tequila, limes, fresh milk, eggs, pigs and cattle.
+It ranks second in the production of sugar, watermelons, honey and barley.
+5,222,542 hectares are dedicated to forestry, with eighty percent covered in conifers and broad-leafed trees.
+A number of these forests contains commercially important hardwoods.
+On the coasts, there is commercial fishing for shrimp, crabs and tilapia.

 The tequila industry is very important to the state as the drink has the international place-of-origin designation.
 The tequila-producing area of Jalisco is a tourist attraction, with more than seventeen million visitors each year, with an estimated value of over ten million pesos per year.
 The tequila industry supports large-scale cultivation of the blue agave, with about 200,000 people employed through it directly or indirectly.
 It is the only mezcal which is produced industrially with strict norms for its production and origin.

+Artisanry

 Another important sector of the economy is handcrafts, especially ceramics.
 Jalisco is the leader in Mexico by volume, quality and diversity of the produced exported which total more than 100 million dollars annually.
 Jalisco accounts for ten percent of all the handcrafts exported from Mexico.
 The most representative of the state are the ceramics of Tlaquepaque, Tonalá and Tuxpan, but other common items include the huarache sandals of Concepción de Buenos Aires, piteado from Colotlán, majolica pottery from Sayula, blown glass from Tlaquepaque and Tonalá, equipal chairs from Zacoalco de Torres, jorongo blankets from Talpa and the Los Altos Region and baskets from various parts of the state.

-Guadalajara's tourism is mostly concentrated in Puerto Vallarta and Guadalajara.
-The state has the second largest number of hotels and tour agencies in Mexico and the third highest number of hotel rooms.
-The state ranks second in banking services and third in professional, technical and other specialized services.
+Media

+The state has seventy-nine radio stations of which seventy-three are commercial enterprises; forty-seven are AM and the rest FM.
+There are twenty-three television stations, three local and the rest belonging to national chains.
+There are seven major newspapers El Financiero (de Occidente), El Informador, El Mural, El Occidental, Ocho Columnas, Público, Sol de Guadalajara and Siglo 21.
+There are four companies that provide cable and satellite television.